-The Cindy Sherman Effect runs from Wednesday, January 29th to Sunday, June 21st, 2020.
+The Cindy Sherman Effect runs from January 29th to July 19th, 2020 (provisional end date).
 During that time, the Kunstforum Wien should open daily from 10am to 7pm (and 9pm on Fridays).
 Tickets are €11 for an adult or pop in once for free using a Vienna Pass (is it worth buying?).

-If you go, you might catch one of two smaller exhibitions in the same building:
+If you go, you might catch a smaller exhibition in the same building:

 How to get to the Sherman exhibition